lostjared/acidcamGL/filters/README.md

 - Basic understanding of how shaders work in graphics programming.

-1. **Locate the `index.txt` File**: This file is located in the root of the project directory.
-If it does not exist, create a new text file named `index.txt`.
+1. **Locate the `index.txt` File**: This file is located in the root of the filters directory.

 2. **Add Shader Filenames**: Open `index.txt` in a text editor.
 Add the full filename of each shader you wish to use in the program, one filename per line.
 For example:

     ```
     shader1.glsl
     shadedr2.glsl
     ```
-    Ensure that each filename matches exactly with the name of the shader file in your project directory.
+    Ensure that each filename matches exactly with the name of the shader file in your project filters directory.

 3. **Save Changes**: After adding all necessary shader filenames, save and close `index.txt`.